-“The MPA program is for a diverse, international and talented group of individuals who are all committed to careers in public life” — R. Douglas Arnold, Faculty Chair of the MPA Program
+“The MPA program is for a diverse, international and talented group of individuals who are all committed to careers in public life” — Mark Watson, Faculty Chair of the MPA Program

 The admission process for the MPA program is primarily an evaluation of how well an applicant can learn what we teach as well as an assessment of the depth and commitment to a career of public service as demonstrated by volunteer interests, internships and professional experience focused on the public good.